QUESTIONS AND ANSWERS CONCERNING THE DOCTRINE AND PRACTICE OF CHURCH FELLOWSHIP

 It is.
 "Our church practice is essentially a confession of the faith that is in us.
 It is a testimony, a teaching.
 For unity in practice does not deal with unity in outward customs, ceremonies and the like.
 The setting up of certain requirements in such things dare not operate, to disrupt or hinder Christian fellowship in matters concerning which the Word of God has not spoken decisively.
 But where Scripture has laid down certain definite principles, the practice which is founded, on these principles is definitely a confession of faith, and unity in such practice becomes essential to true fellowship."

-24. BUT DO NOT ALL THE MAJOR LUTHERAN BODIES PROFESS ALLEGIANCE TO THE SAME CONFESSIONAL WRITINGS OF LUTHERANISM AS PRINTED IN THE "BOOK OF CONCORD" OF 1580?
+24. BUT DO NOT ALL THE MAJOR LUTHERAN BODIES PROFESS ALLEGIANCE TO THE SAME CONFESSIONAL WRITINGS OF LUTHERANISM AS PRINTED IN THE "BOOK OF CONCORD"

 Yes, but with tongue in cheek!
 Upon first glance it would seem that "there were no obstacles to perfecting a close degree of fellowship over the entire field- until we observe the wide divergence in church practice (as to lodge membership, altar and pulpit fellowship with other denominations, etc.) and note that these are matters which involve a confession of faith, and are governed by principles that are laid down in the Word of God.
 Then we find that there is a difference - a difference of faith, as expressed in practice.
 (NOTE: This principle has been violated in all the mergers between Lutheran synods, LCA, TALC, and in the efforts being made at the present time to join together in organic union the LCA, TALC and the Missouri Synod.)